jacob-morrison-22/personal/README.md

 </pre>
 </details>

-<details><summary>Automating effort to get expected counts from sql scripts and comparing it to final counts in cloud application for chain of custody</summary>
+<details><summary>Automating effort to get expected counts from sql scripts and comparing it to final counts in cloud application for chain of custody -  Example Included</summary>
 <pre>
 if useTable:
 	print('\nChecking Chain of Custody for file: {}'.format(file))